openzipkin/zipkin/zipkin-server/README.md

 ### Collector

-Collector metrics are broken down by transport.
+Collector metrics are broken down by transport, where the defaults are "http" and "grpc".
 The following are exported to the "/metrics" endpoint:

 | Metric                                               | Description                                                                           |
 |------------------------------------------------------|---------------------------------------------------------------------------------------|